Respect myself – Participation:

 Culturally centred

-Strategies to support change
+Focused on practical strategies to support positive change

-We are committed to nurturing the well-being of our tamariki by fostering the Winds of Wellness by using Te Whare Tapa Wha, Mana Potential, Ko Wai Au, Restorative Practice and a positive culture for learning.
+We are committed to nurturing the wellbeing of our tamariki by fostering the Winds of Wellness.
+Our approach draws on Te Whare Tapa Whā, Mana Potential, Ko Wai Au, restorative practices, and a positive culture for learning.